christianalfoni/EmptyBox/posts/2016_09_11_The-case-for-function-tree.md

 Notice here that this is valid code for what we are about to dive into.
 Also notice that we are not using any magical API here, it is just arrays, objects and functions.
 But most importantly we take full advantage of declarative code to create a coherent and readable description of a complex application flow.

 ## Function Tree
 So what we just did now was to define a function tree.
 As mentioned there was no special API to define this.
-It is just functions **decleared** in a tree... a function tree.
+It is just functions **declared** in a tree... a function tree.
 Any of the functions used here, also the factories (dispatch) can be reused in any other tree definition.
 That means it is **composable**.
 What makes these trees particularly interesting in regards of composability is that not only each function can be composed into other trees, but you can compose a whole tree into an other:

 ```javascript